jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 	c.
 Deliver the change.
 	![Deliver Change Set](/tutorials/jazzrtc/images/deliver.png "Deliver Change Set")

 3. In a browser, go to the deployment page.
-A build is triggered and the page is automatically updated.
+A build is triggered soon and then the page is automatically updated.
 Wait until the app status is green.
 ![Successful Build](/tutorials/jazzrtc/images/build2_success.png "Successful Build")

 4. Click the app link and verify that the app name is updated.